magmide/purpose-talk/slides.md

 </v-clicks>

 <!--
-but of course, separation logic is just a handful of ideas, and the simple description I've given you is way too strict to really be useful. what if I want to give a read-only reference to someone without losing my own knowledge of it? what if I'm using atomic updates and so I can have multiple threads make writes at the same time? the basic ideas of separation logic are just the beginning, and people have been making more specific, and complex, versions of it for about twenty years. recently, a team of academics created the Iris separation logic, which is powerful enough that they were able to verify the correctness of the Rust type system, *and even to verify the correctness of code that uses `unsafe`*! it's a framework so powerful that it can verify even insanely complicated things
+basic ideas are just the beginning more complex versions for about 20 years
+Iris
+used to verify soundness of Rust type system
+*and even to verify the correctness of code that uses `unsafe`*!
 -->

 ---